 Remember the famous hit of Psy, ‘Gangnam Style’?
 Well, this is the area on which the entire song is dedicated.
 This locality is famous for beautiful department stores, K pop attractions, and beauty salons.
 Apart from beauty salons, one can also visit Bongeunsa Temple and COEX Shopping and Aquarium in Gangnam.

 Do not dare to exclude Hongdae from your Korea trip itinerary.
-It is reckoned amongst the busiest areas in Seoul and is quite popular among students.
+It is reckoned amongst the busiest areas in Seoul and is quite popular among students for food and partying.
 Along with themed coffee shops, you can also expect to see young Korean singers and dancers during evenings and weekends.
-The best thing to do in Hongdae are:
+Here are some of the best thing to do in Hongdae:

 Day 7 – Seoul Itinerary